It’s mid summer already. Like many things in life sometimes we wait for them to come and before we know it those moments come and go.

 Wars, pandemics, inequality, poverty, difficult economic times, uncertain times, crime.

-It was when things were at its worst that many things have always happened in history.
+It was when things were at its worst that many amazing things have always happened in history.

 And why not be us the ones who do that rather than leaving those successes up to someone else.

-Sometimes it’s easy to fall for the belief that we are just average people and that if there is any good to be done it will be up to someone else.
+Sometimes it’s easy to fall for the belief that we are just average people and that there is not much of a difference to mak.
+“It will be up to someone else.” we may think.
 Someone like Ghandi perhaps or some big influential leader.

-But just because the whole world might not recognize what we have done or ever see it, it’s not a reason for us to not do anything and live a so so life.
+But just because the whole world might not recognize what we have done or ever see it, it’s not a reason for us to live an average life.

 I was in shock when I saw how man was sent to the moon in the middle of all the pandemic and all the protests on the streets.
 During those weeks it could have been easy to just sit tight and not do anything because everything was going bonkers after all.